 Still not sure which technology is right for your print job?
 Here’s a checklist to help you.

-Quantity If you have a short-run print job, digital printing is more cost efficient as it does away with press setup, films and plates.
+Quantity If you have a short-run print job, the benefit ofdigital printing is that it is more cost efficient as it does away with press setup, films and plates.
 For longer run print jobs, offset printing will have a lower unit cost.

 Turnaround If you need your print job fast, digital printing can usually complete the job in 24-48 hours depending on the complexity of the job.
 Offset printing takes longer to print.